-After installed GlobalProtect app on macOS Catalina, why does the user receive popups requesting for access to local folders when attempting to connect?
+After installing the GlobalProtect app on MacOS Catalina, why does the user receive popups requesting for access to local folders when attempting to connect?

-After installed GlobalProtect app on macOS Catalina, why does the user receive popups requesting for access to local folders when attempting to connect?
+After installing the GlobalProtect app on MacOS Catalina, why does the user receive popups requesting for access to local folders when attempting to connect?

 Question

-After installed GlobalProtect app on macOS 10.15 Catalina, the user receive popups requesting for access to local folders when attempting to connect.
+After installed the GlobalProtect app on MacOS 10.15 Catalina, the user receive popups requesting for access to local folders when attempting to connect.

 User-added image